How Cybercriminals Use Microsoft Office Sway to Steal Your Credentials

 - Familiar branding, such as the SharePoint logo, between first contact and to finish adds another level of authenticity to these scams

-Take a look at the following, would you be able to detect this was malicious?
+Take a look at the following, would you be able to tell this was malicious?

 How Does It Work?

-Hackers utilize phishing with Sway in much the same way a traditional phishing campaign works.
+Hackers utilize phishing with Microsoft Sway in much the same way a traditional phishing campaign works.

 Related Post: Infographic: Top 13 Phishing Stats SMBs Should Know